Dehumidifier Terms Glossary

 Relative Humidity (RH)

 The amount of moisture in the air compared to the maximum it can hold at that temperature.
+Use it with the target humidity calculator to set a realistic indoor goal.

 Pint Capacity

 The volume of water a unit can remove per day under standardized conditions.
+Check the sizing calculator and sizing guide before comparing model tiers.

 Integrated Energy Factor (IEF)

 Efficiency metric that measures how much water is removed per kilowatt-hour.
+Pair it with the energy cost calculator when operating cost matters.

 AHAM Rating